trantdai/trantdai.github.io/resume.md

 <br>
 ☑️ Architecting and Developing on AWS and Azure
 <br>
-☑️ Integrated security automation and CI/CD pipeline solution architecture, design, and implementation
+☑️ Integrated security enablement and CI/CD pipeline solution architecture, design, and implementation
 <br>
 ☑️ IaC/Terraform, Docker and DevSecOps tooling
 <br>